samogot/betterdiscord-plugins/v2/Quoter/README.md

 There is [support server](https://discord.gg/MC5dJdE) for all my plugins including this one.
 If you have any questions, you can ask them there.
 Also, there will be important announcements about new versions, bug fixing, etc., in case you want to keep abreast of news

 ## Changelog

+### 3.5
+- Fix regression on discord update: no quote button, broken requoting and chinese timestamps
+- Fix markdown interpretation of attachment file names
+- Add option to use 12h or 24h format in fallback mode

 ### 3.4
 - Fix crash on editing settings while plugin is disabled